zeshan-xeesoft/MatomoDeviceDetector.NET/README.md

 ## What Device Detector is able to detect

-The lists below are auto generated and updated from time to time.
-Some of them might not be complete.
+The lists below are auto generated.

 *Last update: 2020/05/11*